Unity-Technologies/Unity-Robotics-Hub/faq.md

 - ROS# with ROS Bridge Suite took ~2 seconds
 - TCP Connector with TCP Endpoint took ~0.17 seconds

-I receive a `Starting server on ...` message in my ROS terminal, but see a `SocketException: A connection attempt failed because the connected party did not respond after a period of time, or established connection failed because connected host has failed to respond.` in my Unity console.
----
-This is likely an issue with how your network adapters are set up if you are using a virtual machine.
-You may need to do some troubleshooting to ensure that your guest OS can talk to your host OS and vice versa.
-One simple way to do this is to set up a "Host-Only" style network, but this varies based on what virtualization software you're using.
-Try to ensure that you can `ping` your host OS's IP from inside the guest, and can `ping` the guest from the host, then try this last step again.

 I'm getting the error: `...failed because unknown error handler name 'rosmsg'`.
 ---
 This is due to a bug in an outdated package version.
 Try running `sudo apt-get update && sudo apt-get upgrade` to upgrade.

-Unity can't connect to ROS!
----
-Ensure that the ROS IP address is entered correctly as the `Host Name` in the RosConnect component in Unity, and if you are using a `params.yaml` file, that the appropriate IP addresses are filled in.

 # URDF-Importer

 I don't see an option to Import Robot from URDF, or I have compile errors upon importing the URDF-Importer.
 ---
 The [ArticulationBody](https://docs.unity3d.com/2020.2/Documentation/Manual/class-ArticulationBody.html) has dependencies on Unity Editor versions [2020.2.0](https://unity3d.com/unity/whats-new/2020.2.0)+.
 Try updating your project to the latest 2020.2 release.

 # Can't find what you're looking for?
 Connect directly with the Robotics team at [unity-robotics@unity3d.com](mailto:unity-robotics@unity3d.com)!